jayharvey/angular-styleguide/a1/README.md

     Note: Avoid `ng-` as these are reserved for Angular directives.
 Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).

+    Note: Use "es" as the directive prefix (for EchoStar and ECMAScript).

 ### Restrict to Elements and Attributes
 ###### [Style [Y074](#style-y074)]